 • In January 2013, the organization re-engaged in southern Miami-Dade County with the launch of Habitat Landings, a community of 45 contiguous single-family homes in South Miami Heights.
 The plan calls for construction of 15 houses per year for the next 3 years, and will be the site of the annual Blitz Build in 2014 and 2015.

-Today, in its 24th year, more than 970 families throughout Miami-Dade County have partnered with Miami Habitat in areas like Liberty City, Little Haiti, Little River, Overtown, Miami Gardens, Highland Park, South Miami, West Perrine, South Miami Heights, Goulds, Princeton, Homestead and Florida City.
+Today, in its 24th year, more than 970 families throughout Miami-Dade County have partnered with Habitat for Humanity of Greater Miami in areas such as Liberty City, Little Haiti, Little River, Overtown, Miami Gardens, Highland Park, South Miami, West Perrine, South Miami Heights, Goulds, Princeton, Homestead and Florida City.